-A homework help site which includes an overview of historical facts and biographical information on historical figures of Mexican history.
+A homework help site that includes an overview of facts and biographical information on figures of Mexican history.
 The site is sponsored by the National Museum of History of Mexico, housed at the Chapultepec Castle.
 Advanced and native-speaking students.
 AP recommended.

 Dēmos is a digital encyclopedia of classical Athenian democracy that will be useful to a wide audience.
 The aim is to describe the history, institutions, and people of democratic Athens in the 5th and 4th centuries BCE, to publish the efforts of scholars to answer questions about Athenian democracy, and to invite you, our audience, to explore, discover, and judge for yourselves.
 The earliest work on Dēmos was supported by grants from Furman University and the NEH.

 From the Secretaría de Educación Pública (México), a searchable and downloadable online textbook on history (mostly Mexican history), including timelines, text, visuals, questionnaires, self-evaluation.
 Intermediate through advanced students and native-speaking students.